 Most of the work is performed in accordance to specific instructions by the position’s supervisor for tracking and reporting purposes.
 The position demands judgment be exercised in selecting the most appropriate method to convey information to individual and their family.
 The work is repetitive in nature.
 The same forms and procedures are repeatedly utilized, but does involve variables and consideration when dealing with diverse situations.

 With Option Counselors, Team Leaders, and program Directors.

 With staff in other departments to insure integrated and forward thinking in approaches to individuals care.

 The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is usually seated, standing, or walking at will in a typical office setting.
 Very limited physical effort required.
 Travel is periodically required.

 Valid driver’s license and a dependable vehicle required.

 (For new employees as of 9/1/20) Password protected home personal internet access of a quality good enough so that you may perform the duties required, including but not limited to basic web browsing and data entry, make internet based phone and video calls, watch webinars, and participant in online meetings.

 CONDITIONS OF EMPLOYMENT

-- Successful candidate must submit to a pre-employment drug screening, National Sex Offender Registry check, motor vehicle history driver check and a limited criminal history check.
+Successful candidate must submit to a pre-employment drug screening, National Sex Offender Registry check, a driver history check, and a limited criminal history check.